Community Medicine: From Rainforest to Coast

 Accommodations & Homestays

 In Guayauquil, participants stay with homestay families, chosen and screened by the CFHI Local Coordinator.
 Homestays are located in a middle class residential neighborhood.
 In Puyo homestays are generally located near the main square with easy bus access to clinical rotations.
-In some cases CFHI participants may be housed with others in the same homestay, but will always have their own room.
+In some cases CFHI participants may be housed with others in the same homestay and may share a room.